AaronFeng753/Better-R1/README.md

 This is a simple open webui function for R1 models, it can do the following:

+1. Make sure every assistant message(model's response) always start with `<think>` tag.

-1. Replace the simple `<think>` tags with `<details>` & `<summary>` tags, which makes R1's thoughts collapsible, like this:
+2. Replace the simple `<think>` tags with `<details>` & `<summary>` tags, which makes R1's thoughts collapsible, like this:

 <details>
 <summary>Thought for 3 seconds 💭</summary>
 Emmm..
 LASAGNA...
 </details>

-2. Remove R1's old thoughts in multi-turn conversation, according to deepseeks API docs you should always remove R1's previous thoughts in a multi-turn conversation.
+3. Remove R1's old thoughts in multi-turn conversation, according to deepseeks API docs you should always remove R1's previous thoughts in a multi-turn conversation.

 #### Note: This function is only designed for those who run R1 (-distilled) models locally, such as using Ollama.
 It does not work with the DeepSeek API.